mohammedhrima/Wolf-Compiler/SYNTAX.md

 + structs: attributes, memeber function, operator overloading
 + logic operator for all data types
 + math operator for all data types
++ assign struct with value, and with refrence

 + try, catch
 + switch, case